How to Spot Fake People: 11 Signs of Fake Friends and False Behavior

 What are the signs of fake friends?

-How to identify fake friends from real friends?
+How can you tell fake friends from genuine friends?

 True friends are there for you, listen to you, and support you.
 They are untrustworthy, competitive, or only present when it suits them.
 Believe, trust your gut.